firecatapult/Prebid.js/modules/qortexRtdProvider.md

 #### `groupId` - Required
 - The qortex groupId linked to the publisher, this is required to make a request using this adapter

-#### `videoContainer` - Optional
-- The name of the container for the video you would like our API to get contextual data from

-- Can either be the `class` or the `id` of the HTML element.

-- If this is not provided, the module will still be able to perform the optional qortex tag load operation, but not initialize for continuous video container analytics operations

 #### `bidders` - optional
 - If this parameter is included, it must be an array of the strings that match the bidder code of the prebid adapters you would like this module to impact. `ortb2.site.content` will be updated *only* for adapters in this array

 - If this parameter is omitted, the RTD module will default to updating  `ortb2.site.content` on *all* bid adapters being used on the page

 #### `tagConfig` - optional
-- This parameter is an object containing the config settings to initialize the qortex integration on your page.
+- This optional parameter is an object containing the config settings that could be usedto initialize the qortex integration on your page.
 A preconfigured object for this step will be provided to you by the qortex team.

-- If this parameter is omitted, the RTD module will continue without initializing qortex onto your page.
-It can still be set up through a script tag in the header of the page.
+- If this parameter is not present, the qortex integration can still be configured and loaded manually on your page outside of prebid.
+The RTD module will continue to initialize and operate as normal.